 Apparently, it didn’t occur to my father that arming a small, notoriously uncoordinated child with sharpened projectile instruments was perhaps not the safest endeavour.
 What can I say?
 It was the eighties — health and safety hadn’t really been invented yet.

-This, I realize now, is why my parents kept this photo: with my goofy pose and cute little red boots, it shows their little girl: a sweet, silly, slightly-awkward child, one who’s tenacious, adventurous, and a bit shy.
+This, I realize now, is why my parents kept this photo: with my goofy pose and cute little red boots, it shows the reality of their little girl: a sweet, silly, slightly-awkward child, one who’s tenacious, adventurous, and a bit shy.

 I would never win any awards for my posing, and my sartorial selections leave much to be desired.
 But as a parent now myself, I know this is what we love about our kids: their individuality, their sweetness, their quirks and foibles.

-So while they are lovely, the (rare) photos of my boys that show them both smiling their most angelic smile, in their clean outfits with minimal drool and banana stains are not my favourite.
-Instead, the photos I treasure, the ones I keep by my desk and will always keep despite their protests, are the images of them in all their scruffy, slightly-grubby, adorably goofy glory.
+So while they are lovely, the (rare) photos of my boys that show them smiling their most angelic smile in momentarily clean outfits with minimal drool and breakfast-smears are not my favourite.
+Instead, the photos I treasure, the ones I keep by my desk and will always keep — even despite their grown-up protests — are the images of them in all their scruffy, slightly-grubby, adorably goofy glory.